 How We Do It

-We take the opportunity to have a meal together, do some fun, group activities, and spend time getting to know each other.
-This is when we’re able to make new friendships, and strengthen others, with people who share the same experiences from having a spinal cord injury or disorder.
+Spend time getting to know each other, make new friendships and strengthen others, with people who share the same experiences from having a spinal cord injury/disorder or other mobility impairment.

 Peer Mentors are available to help individuals adapt to their new “normal life” living with a spinal cord injury or disorder.
-Mentors meet them at hospitals, clinics, or anywhere that’s accessible in their community.
-They can even just “meet” via phone calls or using the Internet (video conference, email, chat).
+Mentors can meet them at hospitals/clinics, anywhere that’s accessible in their community, or virtually.
+Visit our Peer Support page to learn more about the program or contact us.

 Iowa Chapter History

-A few therapists and a business owner wanted to get former rehab patients together to be able to connect with other individuals living with a similar disability, a spinal cord injury/disease.
-A letter was sent out inviting these individuals to a restaurant to meet and greet each other.
-But the business owner and therapists wanted much more than that.
+A few therapists and a business owner wanted to get former rehab patients together to be able to connect with other individuals living with a similar disability, a spinal cord injury or disorder (SCI/D).
+A letter was sent out inviting these individuals to a restaurant to meet and greet each other, but the business owner and therapists wanted much more than that.
 They wanted to sponsor activities for these individuals to participate in and have a support group and things more of that nature.
 More specifically, they wanted to have an adaptive cycling clinic to give these individuals a positive experience and to encourage them to get out and be active in their communities and society.
-So they went looking and found the National Spinal Cord Injury Association (NSCIA, www.spinalcord.org), and all of them unanimously decided to start a statewide chapter in Iowa.
-This was only logical since all of them help individuals with spinal cord injuries/diseases.
+So, they went looking and found the National Spinal Cord Injury Association.
+In 2005, all of them unanimously decided to start a statewide chapter in Iowa.
+The National Spinal Cord Injury Association merged with United Spinal Association in 2010.
+Though the name changed, the mission of the Iowa Chapter did not.
+It remained dedicated to helping Iowans living with a SCI/D have fulfilling, active lives.